twmilli/investracker/README.md

 * I can see changes in real-time when any other user adds or removes a stock

 To Do:
-* Ability to remove stocks
 * Use socket.io to have store sync in real-time
-* Ability to toggle length of time for the plot
 * deploy

 Potential add-ons: